ronaque/FileSystem/readme.md

 - [ ] Allowing files to be marked as 'read-only' to prevent unintentional corruption of critical data
 - [ ] Providing a mechanism for preventing unauthorized access to a user's files

-It will be implemented using the inode indexing method
+It will be implemented based on the inode indexing method as reference

 Ref:
 - https://www.youtube.com/watch?v=6KjMlm8hhFA
 - https://www.youtube.com/watch?v=tMVj22EWg6A
 - https://blog.carlosgaldino.com/writing-a-file-system-from-scratch-in-rust.html

+## DevBlog

+#### 15/02/24
+Started implementing the code, learning about the basics of rust, and the escape ANSI code to manipulate the terminal.